This article was written on Pragma Engine version 0.0.94.

 ExtPartySelections–and can also be used to define entirely new custom content.

-All field types in a protobuf blueprint are written in binary and are given actual readable values (
+All field types in a protobuf template are written in binary and are given actual readable values (

 maps, etc.) in JSON catalogs or Pragma Engine plugins.
 A

-message in protos only represents the template for housing data objects, so to create a readable and modifiable object of your proto blueprints (like an
+message in protos only represents the template for housing data objects, so to create a readable and modifiable object of your protobufs (like an

-ext object for provided content), you’ll need to use generated method functions compiled by your protobuf data in your own content-building plugin logic–often performed by specific
+ext object for provided content), you’ll need to use generated method functions compiled by your protobuf data in your own content-building plugin logic.
+This is often performed by specific

 JSON Catalogs #

-Since protobufs are used to write custom blueprints for content data, JSON files are used to catalog and define the content data themselves.
+Since protobufs are used to write custom templatess for content data, JSON files are used to catalog and define the content data themselves.
 In JSON, content almost always contains some type of

 id parameter for identifying the specific data in the catalog, and a set of unique content parameters specific to the type of data defined.
 For instance, stackable items have a